HelisLT/eneba-client/docs/howto/declared-stock.md

 * `P_API_CallbackTypeEnum::DECLARED_STOCK_RESERVATION`
 * `P_API_CallbackTypeEnum::DECLARED_STOCK_PROVISION`

+Optionally, you may want to register the `P_API_CallbackTypeEnum::DECLARED_STOCK_CANCELLATION` callback, this way you will be able to receive a callback when the order gets canceled.

 ## How it works

-During the purchase process the Eneba.com will call your system twice.
+During the purchase process, Eneba.com will call your system twice.
-First call will ask you to reserve the keys for a specific order - a `Reservation request`.
+The first call will ask you to reserve the keys for a specific order - a `Reservation request`.
 The second one will ask you to provide the purchased keys, called `Provision request`.

 ## Example